 Your e-Commerce website should also include chatbots and online helpdesks to assist in providing customer service to prospective customers as needed.

 If you’re not sure where to begin when it comes to building an e-Commerce store for your company’s website, a solution such as Sana Commerce can help you get started.

 Introduction to Sana Commerce; Source: Sana Commerce

-This means that they expect a seamless buying process across all sales channels, access to high-quality information, and websites that offer easy access to relevant content about your business's products and services.
+This means they expect a seamless buying process across all sales channels, access to high-quality information, and websites that offer easy access to relevant content about your business's products and services.

-This rise in expectations is due to your customers being increasingly managed by millennials, who are digital natives used to ordering things online, and accessing the Internet on their mobile devices.
+This rise in expectations is due to your customers being increasingly managed by millennials, who are digital natives used to ordering things online and accessing the Internet on their mobile devices.

 This allows your customers to make their orders through various channels, and the relevant information would then be stored in a central database.

 Your customer service officers can then access all the information related to your customer’s orders (such as the initial order, the shipment, the delivery, and the billing), no matter which channel they use to make an order with your business.